Rio de Janeiro in 4 Days

 Welcome to Brazil

-We stayed at the Rio Design Hotel, which was very pleasant with a large room, comfortable bed and good air conditioning.
-Equally cooling were the complementary welcome cocktails!
+Not many tourists stay in the city itself with such incredible beaches nearby.
+We opted for Copacabana Beach and the Rio Design Copacabana Hotel, which was very pleasant with a large room, comfortable bed and good air conditioning.
+Equally cooling were the complementary welcome cocktails and the rooftop pool!

 Rio Design Hotel